Honors & Awards

 » Nebraska Student-Athlete HERO Leadership Award (2015, 2016)

-Akinmoladun began his Husker career at tight end before switching to defense during his redshirt season.
-Off the field, he was an Academic All-Big Ten selection in both 2015 and 2016.
+A native of the Kansas City area, Akinmoladun began his career as a tight end before switching to defensive end late in his redshirt season.
+Off the field, Akinmoladun earned his degree in psychology in May and will play the 2018 season as a graduate student.
+He was an Academic All-Big Ten selection in both 2015 and 2016.

 Akinmoladun started all 13 games at the defensive end spot.
 He made 32 overall tackles, including five tackles for loss.
 His four sacks were tied for second on the team.
 Akinmoladun also led the defense with 10 quarterback hurries.
 He had five games with four or more tackles.

 Akinmoladun had five tackles, including four solo stops, in a win over Oregon.
 He also had a sack and a forced fumble against the Ducks.
 He recorded his second sack of the season against Illinois.
 Akinmoladun had five tackles at Ohio State and made four tackles, including a tackle for loss in the win over Minnesota.
 He had five tackles and a career-high two sacks for 15 yards in the home finale against Maryland.
 Akinmoladun also had two hurries against the Terrapins.
 He closed the year with four tackles and a hurry against Tennessee.

 Akinmoladun played in 11 games and made four starts at the defensive end position.
 He was one of four ends in the regular rotation and finished the year with 21 tackles.
 He had a team-high 4.5 sacks, tied for second on the team with seven tackles for loss and had four quarterback hurries.